benc-uk/blog/_posts/2017-09-15-nodejs-in-azure-pt2.md

 ### Web App for Containers with Node
 OK back to Node.
 Running a your app in custom Node.js container is simple, use one of the [standard official Node runtime images](https://hub.docker.com/_/node/) as a base and create a Dockerfile which bundles your app code on top, have `npm install` in there, and set the command/entrypoint to `npm start`

-{% asset_img web-app-containers.png Illustration of how Web Apps for Containers works with Node %}
+{% include img src="web-app-containers.png" alt="Illustration of how Web Apps for Containers works with Node" caption=true %}

 A simple, minimal working Dockerfile for a Node Express app would look as follows